top of page

 OUR PRINCIPLES

-• Housing is a human right: Decent, affordable housing is essential for all people.
+• Housing is a human right

-• Collaboration and respect: Voices are heard and answered when making decisions.
+heard and incorporated when making decisions.

-OUR GOALS
+OUR PRIORITIES/GOALS

 WHAT WE DO